Ivo Wesby

 Ivo Wesby (1902–1961), born Ignacy Singer in Kraków, Poland, was a Polish composer and director.
 He studied music in Vienna.
 In the 1920s he was music director of various revi-teaters (revue theaters) in Warsaw, and in the last years before the outbreak of World War II he led the well known Groyse Revie (Big Revue).
 Wesby was a music director for some famous Polish and Yiddish films including Mamele, Fredek uszczęśliwia świat, Co mój mąż robi w nocy, Serce matki, Moi rodzice rozwodzą się, Gehenna, Rena, and Królowa przedmieścia.

 In the Warsaw Ghetto, with Jerzy Jurandot he created a revi-teater in the Polish language, with actors from the Polish stage.
-He survived the war thanks to a Polish singer Mieczysław Fogg, who hid a family of Wesby, and emigrated to the United States.
+He survived the war thanks to Polish singer Mieczysław Fogg, who hid his family, and emigrated to the United States.